BC Library Trustees' Association

 Chair, _____________ Public Library Board

-Add your specific questions here.
+[Add your specific questions here.]

 General Guidelines and Sample Questions:

-• focus on the candidate’s realm of responsibility
+• Focus on the candidate’s realm of responsibility.

-The Provincial Strategic Plan for Libraries encourages Boards to pursue additional fund-raising activities.
-Do you agree?
-It is suggested that Boards partner with the private sector, and/or NGO’s and other library organizations.
-Do you see any issues arising from such an initiative?
+It is suggested that boards partner with the private sector and/or NGOs and other library organizations.
+Do you see any issues arising from such initiatives?
 Could this lessen a government’s responsibility to adequately fund public libraries?
 Where does this leave small communities that lack corporate presence?